📊 The Gap Between Opportunity and Access

 Baidu's search advertising platform has completed a full migration to AI-driven architecture.
 Campaign setup is now conversational — you describe your business in natural language and the system generates keyword sets, ad copy, and bid strategies. oCPC (optimized cost per click) bidding adjusts in real time based on conversion probability signals.
 A feature called Smart Refresh automatically diagnoses underperforming campaigns and recommends remediation.

 For an international brand, this is deceptively significant.
 It means much of the technical optimisation work that used to require a Baidu specialist can now be handled by the platform itself.
-But — and this is the part no one talks about — the platform can only do its job if the account is properly structured from the start, with correct conversion tracking and accurate business data.
-The AI is powerful, but only with good input.

 2️⃣ 2.
 B2B Discovery Platform Expansion